sethbarr/tgip_mixomic_2/output/README.md

 # Output

-Save processed data files here.
+Saved files go here.
+Not all are necessary, but might be informative along the way.